Correcting misinformation on social media with a large language model: Discussion

 \section{Discussion}

 While concerns have arisen about LLMs in facilitating the creation of misinformation\cite{menczer2023addressing,pan2023risk}, our work demonstrates LLMs' potential to improve the online information ecosystem by correcting misinformation\cite{traberg2022misinformation,watts2021measuring}.
-Correcting misinformation requires identifying what part(s) of the content is (in)accurate and explaining why that part of the content (in)accurate with trustworthy references.
-Such identifications with clear explanations have been shown to reduce misinformation's spread and people's false beliefs, but its effectiveness is affected by quality, timeliness, and scalability\cite{van2022misinformation,pennycook2020implied}.
-However, research on scaling up and accelerating misinformation correction is still at the early stage.
-Existing AI models are ill-equipped to identify and correct misinformation on social media.
-Such misinformation often spreads rapidly and is not restricted to narrow domains.
-It can combine (in)accurate, factually accurate but misleading, and unverifiable claims.
-It can employ various tactics, deliberately or accidentally, to create falsehood or misleadingness.
-Addressing it requires comprehending content that can be multimodal and the context beyond it that often involves emerging events.
-Existing methods to evaluate the quality of corrections presented in natural language also struggle to be accurate and comprehensive.
-Such evaluation relies on professional knowledge and skills.
-It should thoroughly assess the identification and explanation of (in)accuracies, as well as the use of references from diverse perspectives.
+Correcting misinformation requires identifying which part(s) of the content are (in)accurate and explaining why with trustworthy references.
+This approach can reduce misinformation sharing and false beliefs, but effectiveness depends on the correction's quality, timeliness, and scalability \cite{van2022misinformation,pennycook2020implied}.
+Existing approaches, still at an early stage, struggle in particular with complex, nuanced misinformation that spans domains and goes beyond straightforward factual errors, especially when addressing it requires comprehending multimodal content and situating it in rapidly evolving real-world context.
+Existing methods for evaluating the quality of natural-language corrections also struggle to be accurate and comprehensive.
+Such evaluation relies on rigorous assessment of the identification and explanation of (in)accuracies, as well as the use of references from diverse perspectives.
+Beyond content validity, evaluation should also probe likely real-world impact by examining how end users perceive and act on the correction.